acutemeowcenary/lidarr_unmonitor/README.md

 Files in the full library folder will scrub your entire library.
-I used them on mine originally.
+I used them on mine and nothing got wiped.
 Just update the api and url.

 Files not in a folder are to be added to the arr-extended scripts.
 These are specifically for Lidarr.
 They will run from localhost, just update the api.